cccdenhart/recidivism-algorithmic-fairness/README.md

 - Necessity and sufficiency scores are calculated

 ## Conclusions
-1. Expected direct and indirect effects of race were identified on recitivism predictions
+1. Expected direct and indirect effects of race were identified on recidivism predictions
-2. Use of Previous Counts introduces racial bias
+2. Use of previous counts introduces racial bias
-3. Unobserved causal relationships from Race to recidivism
+3. Unobserved causal relationships from race to recidivism
-4. Bias against Males was discovered in indirect model
+4. Bias against males was discovered in indirect model
-5. Additional bias against African Americans across gender, but especially among African-American Males
+5. Additional bias against African-Americans across gender, but especially among African-American males

 ## Challenges
 Some of the challenges involved with this project include: